Amir-LA/P1_MyNotepad/README.md

-This is a Windows NotePad Code
+This is a Windows NotePad Code//
 I am programming this modified version as a practice.